castorm/kafka-connect-http/README.md

 *   Records are ordered by timestamp
 *   No two records can contain the same timestamp (to whatever precision the HTTP resource uses)

-If the latter assumption cannot be satisfied, data loss will happen if two records with the same timestamp fall under different HTTP responses.
+If the latter assumption cannot be satisfied, check `OffsetFilterFactory` to try and avoid data loss.

+#### Filtering out SourceRecord with OffsetFilterFactory

+De-duplicates based on full `Offset`
+Useful when timestamp alone is not unique but together with other properties is.
+Assumptions:
+*   Records are ordered by timestamp and a property or set of properties that uniquely identify records

 ---
 <a name="throttler"/>